Monible

-Monible is a municipality in the Jura bernois administrative district in the canton of Bern in Switzerland.
+Monible is a former municipality in the Jura bernois administrative district in the canton of Bern in Switzerland.
 It is located in the French-speaking Bernese Jura (Jura Bernois).
 On 1 January 2015 the former municipalities of Châtelat, Monible, Sornetan and Souboz merged to form the new municipality of Petit-Val.

 History

 Monible is first mentioned in 1403 as Montnible, though this comes from document that was written in 1414.
 In 1537 it was mentioned as Monible.

 For much of its history, Monible was part of the Amt or township of Sornetan under the provost of Moutier-Grandval Abbey who was under the Prince-Bishop of Basel.
 Most of the village was destroyed by a fire in 1743.
 After the 1798 French invasion, Monible became part of the French Département of Mont-Terrible.
 Three years later, in 1800 it became part of the Département of Haut-Rhin.
 After Napoleon's defeat and the Congress of Vienna, Monible was assigned to the Canton of Bern in 1815.

 The village's population has been steadily declining since the 19th century.
 In 1956 the municipal primary school closed and today only a kindergarten is open.